History of Irish Americans in Philadelphia: The Kelly family

 Despite the Irish having a huge influence to the city and area, it wouldn't be until 1962 that Philadelphia would have its first Irish Catholic mayor.
-James Tate was Mayor Of Philadelphia from 1962 to 1972.
+James Tate was Mayor of Philadelphia from 1962 to 1972.

-Perhaps the most well known Irish mayor the city ever had was Bill Green, III.
+Perhaps the most well-known Irish mayor the city ever had was William J. Green III.
 As mayor, Green was often forced by circumstances to make difficult and unpopular choices.
 He was required to balance a city budget still at a record high $285 million deficit inherited from Mayor Rizzo, the largest ever inherited by an incoming Philadelphia mayor.
 The resulting disputes with municipal labor unions, open battles with City Council, quiet disputes with campaign contributors, and an adversarial relationship with the mass media sapped his morale.
 "Reporters are the type of people who tore the wings off flies when they were young," he complained at the time.
 His efforts to balance the budget were successful, however, and for the first time in years new businesses were choosing to relocate to Philadelphia, which won a national marketing award during the Green administration.
 In a city divided by race, Green appointed the first African American managing director, future Mayor Wilson Goode, aggressively supported Joseph Coleman as the first African American president of City Council, and appointed the first African American superintendent of the Philadelphia public schools, Constance Clayton.
 Another member of his cabinet was the city's first female city solicitor.
 The Green administration is also remembered for having brought young talent into the City government: Chaka Fattah received his first government job in Green's Commerce Department, one headed by Dick Doran; Ed Deseve, Green's finance director, went on to head the U.S. Office of Management and the Budget in the administration of President Bill Clinton; Bill Marrazo, a Green commissioner of the Philadelphia Water Department, is now president of WHYY, Philadelphia's principal public television station.

 Green decided not to seek re-election during the Democratic primary and concentrated on his family when his wife Patricia became pregnant.
 Pat Green was 40 and Green feared for her health and the health of his unborn child if she faced the stress of a political campaign during the pregnancy.
 After his youngest child, Maura Elizabeth Green, was born healthy near the end of his term, Green joked, "I am the winner" of the 1983 mayoral contest.